 Bragg, D. D. (2015).
 President Obama’s career-technical education and workforce development Initiatives: Will they matter?
 E. Zamani-Gallaher (Ed.), The Obama Administration and Educational Reform: Toward New 21st Century Schools for the Global Knowledge Economy.
 Bingley, United Kingdom: Emerald Group Publishing Limited.

 Pickel, J., & Bragg, D. D. (2015).
-Pathways to Results: The case for equity-focused continuous improvement.
-In E. Castro (Ed.).
-Understanding equity in community college practice, New Directions for Community Colleges, 172, 43-56.
+Pathways to Results: How Practitioners Address Student Access, Outcomes, and Equity in an Associate Degree Nursing Program.
+New Directions for Community Colleges, 172, 43-55.

 Plecki, M. L., Elfers, A. M. & Yeh, T. L. (2015).
 Washington’s Teacher and Principal Evaluation System: Efforts to Support Professional Development.
 Research commissioned by the Washington State Office of the Superintendent of Public Instruction.
 Seattle, WA: Center for the Study of Teaching and Policy, University of Washington.